sis00337/Pycharm-For-Dummies/docs/ui-components/ui-components.md

     ![Paste-Git-URL](https://github.com/harryseo1992/Pycharm-For-Dummies/blob/gh-pages/assets/images/Link-GitHub-CloneRepo-3.png?raw=true "Paste Git URL")

-5. Paste the copied git url from Step 2 into the **URL box**.
+    1. Paste the copied Git url from Step 2 into the **URL box**.

-6. Select where the cloned project will be stored in your directory.
+    2. Select where the cloned project will be stored in your directory.

-7. Press **Clone** to copy the GitHub project to your computer.
+    3. Press **Clone** to copy the GitHub repository to your computer.

+    4. Wait for PyCharm to copy and load the GitHub repository files to your current workspace.

-8. Success!
+Success!
 You have now cloned an existing GitHub project to your local computer.

+---

+Congratulations!!!
+You have sucessfully learned how to configure GitHub accounts and repositories on PyCharm.

+Next, try to follow [Working with Version Control](./customization.md) if you want to learn how to make and save changes to your GitHub repository directly from PyCharm.